Student performance earns TCU Lonsdale national education honor

 The coveted National Blue Ribbon Schools award affirms the hard work of educators, families and communities in creating safe and welcoming schools where students master challenging and engaging content.

 Now in its 37th year, the National Blue Ribbon Schools program has bestowed recognition on more than 9,000 schools.
-The secretary and the Department of Education will celebrate with 312 public and 50 non-public school honorees at an Nov.
+The secretary and the Department of Education will celebrate with 312 public and 50 non-public school honorees at a Nov.
 14-15 awards ceremony in Washington, D.C.
+Tri-City United will prepare for a local celebration later in this school year, possibly in January, Preisler said.

 Schools are recognized in one of two performance categories, based on all student scores, student subgroup scores and graduation rates: